IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 facility has a unique identifier, geographic attributes (address, geocode), contact attributes, attributes regarding its hours of operation, etc.

-But, in FHIR there is no single facility resource, rather, **in mCSD, each Facility is defined by a pairing of FHIR Location and FHIR Organization**.
+But, in FHIR® there is no single facility resource, rather, **in mCSD, each Facility is defined by a pairing of FHIR Location and FHIR Organization**.
 All of the attributes required can be included, but there is no 'Facility' FHIR resource.  mCSD uses the `type` element in the Location and Organization resources to signify that the resources are being used as a facility or jurisdiction.
-In the [mCSD Supplement](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_mCSD.pdf), see tables 3.90.4.2.2.1-2 and 3.90.4.2.2.2-2 for Facilities and tables 3.90.4.2.2.1-3 and 3.90.4.2.2.2-3 for Jurisdictions.
+In the [mCSD Supplement](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_mCSD.pdf), see Tables 3.90.4.2.2.1-2 and 3.90.4.2.2.2-2 for Facilities and Tables 3.90.4.2.2.1-3 and 3.90.4.2.2.2-3 for Jurisdictions.

 > **A facility is defined as a FHIR Location + FHIR Organization pair**
 >
 > The key takeaway is that when thinking of a health facility, there is no
-> single FHIR resource, instead it is represented in FHIR as a Location and
+> single FHIR resource, instead it is represented in FHIR® as a Location and
 > Organization resource pair linked by the `Location.managingOrganization` element.
 > Jurisdictions are handled the same way.